How to interpret SEON's risk scores

 SEON’s scoring engine empowers fraud and AML Compliance teams to interpret digital footprint, device intelligence, behavioral biometrics and AML data across multiple dimensions.
 The scores we provide are designed to surface risk and support decision-making in real time with flexibility across use cases.

 Different risk scores surface different types of fraud signals; some look at overall transaction behavior, others zero in on the phone, email, IP or device information.
-Some scores are based on your rules, while others use more complex AI and machine learning models to catch hidden patterns a human might miss.
+Some scores are based on your rules, while others use sophisticated AI and machine learning models to catch hidden patterns a human might miss.

-The Fraud score vs the AI insights score
+The Fraud score vs the AI Insights score

 Why do we use both?